 The Bodhisatta was once a teacher, famed across the land.
-When one of his students, a crown prince, mastered his studies and was about to return home, the Bodhisatta divined that some day after he had become king, his son would do him harm.
-To protect his student he wrote four verses and told him to recite them when his son turned sixteen years old: the first verse while eating dinner, the second during a great reception, the third verse standing at the head of the stairs when ascending to the palace roof, and the fourth at the threshold of the royal chamber.
+When one of his students, a crown prince, mastered his studies and was about to return home, the Bodhisatta divined that some future day when he was king, his son would do him harm.
+To protect his student, he wrote four verses and told him to recite them when his son turned sixteen years old: the first verse while eating dinner, the second during a great reception, the third verse standing at the head of the stairs when ascending to the palace roof, and the fourth at the threshold of the royal chamber.
 The prince thanked him and left.

 The prince and his attendants came up with a new plan: during the next great reception, the prince would stab his father with his sword.
 While waiting for the right moment, he heard his father say, “I heard the plot devised during the secret meeting in the forest.”
 Again thinking his father was on to him, the prince ran away.
 His attendants said he was imagining things and should get on with the assassination.